-7. You need travel insurance.
-It's relatively inexpensive and will not only protect your investment but also provide peace of mind.
-Be sure to buy a policy that includes hurricane-related coverage.
-Remember, a storm can affect more than just the cruise itself.
+While it's very rare for a cruise line to cancel a sailing, they always reserve the right to make changes.
+(This is true no matter when or where you cruise.)
+As a result, it's a good idea to purchase suitable travel insurance if you plan to travel this time of year.
+It's relatively inexpensive and can provide peace of mind, but not all plans provide comprehensive hurricane-related coverage.
+Be sure to shop around for a plan that does offer these protections, and remember that a storm can affect more than just the cruise itself.
 A good policy will cover extra expenses incurred if a storm affects flights or driving conditions for your travel to and from the port.